-That I did not learn from Theodore that my brother was also extremely angry at both my father and sisters upon learning that my sisters took my mother’s entire personal effects and jewels and left him and his children none of it, not even a keepsake.
+That Petitioner did not learn from Theodore until after Simon’s death that Theodore was extremely angry at Simon, Pamela, Lisa and Jill upon learning that Petitioner’s sisters took Shirley’s entire personal effects and jewels and left him and his children none of it, not even a keepsake.

-That upon trying to recruit my family to join an ongoing boycott against my father , it was told to me by my brother’s children, Eric, Michael and his step son Matthew that the reason we haded boycott my father was now due to his companion, Puzzio.
+That upon trying to recruit Petitioner’s immediate family to join an ongoing boycott against Simon a few months after Shirley died, it was told to Petitioner by Theodore’s children, Eric Bernstein (“Eric”), Michael Bernstein (“Michael”) and his step son Matthew Logan (“Matthew”) that the reason all the children and grandchildren had joined together to boycott Simon, according to Theodore and Pamela, was now due to his companion, Puccio.

-That Theodore’s children were urging Petitioner and his family to get on board as they were enabling Simon, as Puccio they claimed was after his money, stealing his money, had stolen money from Shirley and Simon and was now physically and mentally abusing Simon and other horrible allegations about her.
+That Theodore’s children were urging Petitioner and his family to get on board as they were enabling Simon, as Puccio they claimed was after his money, stealing his money, had stolen money from Shirley and Simon in the past and was now physically and mentally abusing Simon and other horrible allegations about her.
 They claimed they knew things about Puccio’s past from when she worked for their father as a Nanny.
 They alleged she had swindled money from Simon regarding breast implant money when Puccio worked for Simon and Shirley and more.
 They stated they hated Puccio and refused to attend any family occasions with her as she was only after Simon’s money and he was too enamored by her to see clearly.
-They stated that Shirley was rolling over in grave as Puccio would desecrate their home and rob Simon and that Petitioner must join the boycott.
+They stated that Shirley was rolling over in her grave as Puccio would desecrate their home and rob Simon and that Petitioner must join the boycott.

-That my wife and I refused to participate in such a hurtful scheme against Simon and Puccio and told Theodore’s children that my father and deceased mother would be ashamed of their bizarre and cruel behavior and that they should not continue to boycott seeing Simon as it was breaking his heart and depressing him.
-Especially since Simon and Shirley had raised Theodore’s natural children for many years, including moving ingTheodore and his children into their home for several years.
-They had raised Theodore’s children basically during a lengthy personal and financial crisis my brother went through resulting in his personal bankruptcy, divorce and eventual tragic overdose death of his ex-wife and resulting loss to the children and finally death of his wife, which on information and belief his wife’s death was due to a years of alcohol abuse, drug overdose and anorexia.
+That Petitioner and Candice refused to participate in such a hurtful scheme against Simon and Puccio and told Theodore’s children that Simon and Shirley would be ashamed of their bizarre and cruel behavior and that they should not continue to boycott seeing Simon as it was breaking his heart and depressing him and to tell Theodore and anyone else involved that we thought this was a bad idea.
+Especially disturbing is that Theodore’s children were partially raised by Simon and Shirley, even when they were not well physically, for many years and even moving Theodore and his children into their home for several years.
+They raised Theodore’s children during a lengthy personal and financial crisis Theodore went through resulting in his declaring bankruptcy, divorce, loss of his home and eventual tragic overdose death of his ex-wife and resulting loss to the children of a mother.

 That Petitioner’s siblings became angry with Petitioner’s family when they would not join the boycott and were increasingly upset that Petitioner’s family in fact was friendly with Puccio and had increased their visits to Simon.

-That after learning of this exact pogrom oyon my father by all of my siblings, their spouses and even their children, I wrote letters at my father’s request to my, brother to have him state exactly what was going andof who was still andt I’s house.
-That these correspondencesve are attached herein as Exhibit ____ and wherein Theodore claims, “My primary family is Deborah and our four children.
+That after learning of this exact ploy against Simon by all of Petitioner’s siblings, their spouses and even their children, Petitioner wrote letters at Simon’s request to Theodore, to have him state exactly what was going and why he was not attending the Jewish Holiday of Passover with his father who was still in mourning at Petitioner’s house.
+That these correspondences are attached herein as, Exhibit 1 – Email Correspondences Theodore and Eliot, and wherein Theodore claims, “My primary family is Deborah and our four children.
 They come first, before anything and anyone.
 The family I was born into is no longer, that is just a fact, it is not a matter of opinion, it just is.”